 “Cope drew pictures for me, and explained with delightful clarity the methods by which he had arrived at certain conclusions regarding the forms and proportions of these monsters,” Knight explained in his unfinished autobiography.
 “Under his expert guidance I felt that I had stepped back into an ancient world – filled with all sorts of bizarre and curious things, and in imagination I could picture quite distinctly just what these mighty beasts looked like as they walked or swam in search of food.
 It was only natural therefore that I applied myself most energetically to the making of my little sketches, took notes, and got Cope’s approval of them, enjoying myself hugely meanwhile in such inspiring company.”

 In 1898, Henry Osborne convinced banking entrepreneur J.P.
-Morgan to finance a series of watercolors and sculpture restorations by Charles Knight for the American Museum of Natural History, and for the next half century, Knight created numerous additional paintings and murals for a number of other museums across the country.
-The majority of the illustrations that comprises “The Scientific Art of Charles R. Knight” exhibit at the Carnegie Museum of Natural History, meanwhile, were original artwork that Knight created for a self-penned article in 1942 for National Geographic entitled “Parade of Life through the Ages.”
+Morgan to finance a series of watercolors and sculpture restorations by Charles Knight for the American Museum of Natural History, and for the next half century, Knight created numerous additional paintings and murals for other museums across the country.

-The collection included an impressive array of dinosaurs and other prehistoric animals, including “sea monsters” that inhabited the ancient waters of present-day Kansas, the ever-popular Triceratops, Woolly Mammoths, Cro-Magnon man, and even a group of Diplodocus, the species that the famed “Dippy the Dinosaur” of the Carnegie Museum is a member.
-Each painting was accompanied by a small placard describing the piece, how mankind’s knowledge of the creatures depicted has evolved over time, and the continuing work of the Carnegie Museum within the realm of paleontology.
+The collection included an impressive array of dinosaurs and other prehistoric animals, including “sea monsters” that inhabited the ancient waters of present-day Kansas, the ever-popular Triceratops, woolly mammoths, Cro-Magnon man, and even a group of Diplodocus, the species of the famed “Dippy the Dinosaur” at the Carnegie Museum.

-Charles Knight’s drawing of Diplodocus, for instance, shows the creatures primarily residing within a swamp.
-“At the time that Knight created this painting, sauropods – long-necked plant eaters – were thought to have been so heavy that they would have needed the support of water to carry their immense weight,” the exhibit explains.
+“At the time that Knight created this painting, sauropods – long-necked plant eaters – were thought to have been so heavy that they would have needed the support of water to carry their immense weight,” the exhibit explained.
 “However, discoveries of fossilized sauropod footprints throughout the world show that these dinosaurs spent most of their time on dry land.
 The Diplodocus in front is shown dragging its tail along the ground, reflecting another line of thought that has long since been discarded.
 Research on sauropod anatomy and fossil trackways of these dinosaurs show that the long necks counterbalanced their length tails, and that these animals actually walked with their tails elevated.”

 Mark A. Klingler served as Scientific Illustrator at the Carnegie Museum of Natural History during the Knight exhibit, and even had his own artwork on display at both the AAAS Gallery in Washington, D.C. and the Carnegie Museum in 2006.

-“In my own career, I have been an admirer of the work of Charles R. Knight,” he writes in the opening placard to “The Scientific Artwork of Charles R. Knight” exhibit.
+“In my own career, I have been an admirer of the work of Charles R. Knight,” he commented on the opening placard to “The Scientific Artwork of Charles R. Knight” exhibit.
 “And, like Knight, I have also been inspired by the ‘real thing’ in nature and at museums.
 Scientific collections such as the one at the Carnegie Museum of Natural History form a critical component of the ongoing research that helps us understand the world in which we live.
 These collections and our exhibits continue to speak to artists and scientists alike as they share with us their wondrous stories of the natural world, past and present.”

 From November 8, 2014, through April 26, 2015, visitors to the Carnegie Museum of Natural History were able to witness those “wondrous stories” through the eyes of the premier artist in the field of dinosaur and prehistoric illustrations.
 Although created sixty years earlier, the collection of paintings that encompassed “The Scientific Art of Charles R. Knight” still resonate with the power and majesty of long-extinct creatures that once walked the Earth, as remarkable of an achievement as the dinosaurs themselves.